jvmvandorp/prifixy.github.io/README.md

 Credits to nightwolfdezines (Vecteezy) for the background.

-I added a lot of the style garbage in the HTML files and so the indexing isn't correct.
-That's why I added a lot of random crap into an old CSS file.
+I added a lot of the style and script garbage in the HTML files and so the indexing isn't correct.
+That's why I added a lot of random crap into the CSS and JS files.